m-lab/tcp-info/README.md

 # Fast tcp-info collector in Go

-This repository uses the netlink API to collect inet_diag messages, partially parses them, caches the intermediate representation.
+This repository uses the netlink API to collect inet_diag messages, partially parses them, and caches the intermediate representation.
 It then detects differences from one scan to the next, and queues connections that have changed for logging.
 It logs the intermediate representation through external zstd processes to one file per connection.